Blog | Entrepreneurship

 Since the beginning of the coronavirus shutdowns, more than 42.6 million jobless claims have been filed in the United States.
 To give you a little perspective of just how astonishing that number is, it’s larger than the combined population of the 22 smallest states in the country.
 You probably know someone who has lost their job over the last few months — you may have even lost your own job.
 But before you take the leap, discover the pros and cons of starting your own business.

-It just goes to show that relying on a corporation for your paycheck is a risky career choice — they can furlough you, fire you or even go out of business without giving you any notice.
+It just goes to show that relying on a corporation for your paycheck is a risky career choice — they can furlough you, fire you, or even go out of business without giving you any notice.
 And where does that leave you?
 Unemployed, unable to pay your bills, and struggling to find another job since your competition for any openings is now through the roof.
-You may even be forced to accept a job you don’t like, is a step down in responsibility, or pays less than your previous position just to make ends meet.
+You may even be forced to accept a job you don’t like, take a step down in responsibility, or accept less pay than your previous position just to make ends meet.

 It’s no wonder that — even before we’d ever heard the word “coronavirus” — more and more people were starting to walk away from their corporate jobs in order to pursue their passion on their own terms.
 These self-employed and independent workers were being lured into an entrepreneurial lifestyle filled with flexible schedules, the ability to work from anywhere, and a chance to cherry-pick the projects that are of most interest to them.
 Considering all of the benefits of owning your own business, who wouldn’t want to hop on this train?